pedromfedricci/books-futures-explained/src/2_a_mental_model_for_futures.md

 # A mental model of how Futures and runtimes work

-The main goal in this part is to build a high level mental model of how the different pieces we read about in the previos chapter works toghether.
+The main goal in this part is to build a high level mental model of how the different pieces we read about in the previous chapter works toghether.
 I hope this will make it easier to understand what we just read about in the previous chapter and also explain why we take a deep dive into topics like trait objects and generators in the next few chapters.